Regulation in Property Valuation & Wealth Management: Opportunities Instead of Obstacles

 Live market analysis

-Determination of the conservative 'Property Values'
+Determination of the conservative "Property Values"

-Integration into total assets and portfolio allocation
+Integration into overall assets and portfolio allocation

 Automatic monitoring & action recommendations